 The South Georgia longline fishery for Patagonian toothfish (Dissostichus eleginoides) runs from mid April to the end of August each year.
 In 2004, the South Georgia government achieved Marine Stewardship Council certification for the sustainability of its Patagonian toothfish fishery, certifying that South Georgia met the MSC’s environmental standards.
 The fishery was recertified without conditions in 2009 and 2014.
-In the 2014 season there were six licensed vessels fishing for a combined quota of 2,200 tonnes.
+In the 2016 and 17 seasons there were six licensed vessels fishing for a combined quota of 2,200 tonnes.
+The quota is based on scientific advice [.docx, 0.01mb] taking into account GSGSSI’s precautionary management approach.

 Patagonian toothfish are large, long-lived species, belonging to the Notothenidae family (often called Antarctic Cod).
 In South Georgia waters, the fishery for toothfish began in the 1980s and expanded rapidly in the early 1990s.
 Demand from consumers and limited supply turned toothfish into a high value product, which attracted many Illegal, Unregulated and Unreported (IUU) vessels.
 Besides the impact on fish stocks, IUU vessels were killing thousands of birds each year (mostly albatrosses and petrels).
 These birds target the baited hooks as they are deployed and drown if they become snagged.
 In response to these issues, CCAMLR introduced strict regulations to prevent bird bycatch.